MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch2.md

 4. Set **C++**, **Scalable 3D or 2D, Mobile/Tablet**, and **No Starter Content** as your **Project Settings**.
     * Choose a save location and click **Create Project**.

+> [!NOTE]
+> You must select a C++ project rather than a Blueprint project in order to build the UX Tools plugin, which we will be setting up in section 4.

 ![Initial project settings](images/unreal-uxt/2-project-settings.PNG)

 The project should open up automatically in the Unreal editor, which means you're ready for the next section.